446564/salishmesh.net/src/pages/coverage.md

 This interactive map show the theoretical coverage of current Salish Mesh repeaters.
 To see all publicly listed repeaters, room servers and clients please visit [the MeshCore Internet Map](https://meshcore.co.uk/map.html).
 We also have an active link to the [Puget Mesh](https://pugetmesh.org/meshcore/) MeshCore network.

-## "Official" repeaters

-What repeaters are officially maintained and operated by the Salish Mesh team?

-- Monkey Sparkles (Salish/MonkeySparkles) - located on Mt Work

-An official repeater is just one that we promise to maintain and operate, the goal of which is to allow connectivity from any point in the coverage area to another.

 ## Assumptions

 The coverage simulations make a few assumptions to help create a more realistic view of the mesh.
 In order to expect the shown signal quality, the devices joining the mesh are assumed to be at least 2 m above ground level at that point, and to have a quality antenna of at least 1.2 dBi gain.

+## Repeaters

+Information on repeaters that play an important role in the mesh, whose operators have chosen to share details about.

+  {% include "repeaters.njk" %}

 ## Help Improve Coverage